WillieK88/GenerateHologramCUDA/readme.md

 # GenerateHologramCUDA
 CUDA script to generate SLM phase masks.
-Taken from Martin Persson's [HOTlab](https://github.com/MartinPersson/HOTlab).
+From Martin Persson's [HOTlab](https://github.com/MartinPersson/HOTlab).

 To compile (on Mac, for Mac)